JulianKemmerer/PipelineC/docs/pypeline_guide.md

 elaboration time; `float(x)` (on any value returned from a `float32_t`/`float64_t` computation) converts back to a Python `float`, for printing/debugging/comparing against a reference implementation.

+A bare Python float literal is not a hardware value and cannot be used directly inside a hardware expression.
+Convert it at elaboration time with `float_t.as_const(...)`, as shown above, and capture the resulting constant.

 Need a non-standard precision, or just the building blocks? `make_float_t(E, M)` (also from `floating_point`) builds the struct type itself, and